brainwane/HARK/Documentation/HARKmanual.md

 #### 6.1  Future Tools

-The current frameworks in HARKcore concern agents who have "isolated" dynamic problems or interact with each other only through aggregate outcomes to which they contribute atomically.
+The current frameworks in HARK.core concern agents who have "isolated" dynamic problems or interact with each other only through aggregate outcomes to which they contribute atomically.
 We hope to eventually provide a framework for models in which agents directly interact with each other; this may include a system for specifying the state of networks and how connections are formed and broken.
-HARKcore might also develop a framework more suited to industrial organization models and dynamic games.[36](HARKmanual36.html#fn36x0)
+HARK.core might also develop a framework more suited to industrial organization models and dynamic games.[36](HARKmanual36.html#fn36x0)

 The HARK.estimation module in particular is very sparsely populated, with its